microsoft/vscode-docs/api/extension-guides/debugger-extension.md

 Since VS Code runs on different platforms, we have to make sure that the DA program supports the different platforms as well.
 For this we have the following options:

-1. If the program is implemented in a platform independent way, e.g. as program that runs on a runtime that is available on all supported platforms, you can specify this runtime via the **runtime** attribute.
+1. If the program is implemented in a platform independent way, for example as program that runs on a runtime that is available on all supported platforms, you can specify this runtime via the **runtime** attribute.
 As of today, VS Code supports `node` and `mono` runtimes.
 Our Mock debug adapter from above uses this approach.

 1. If your DA implementation needs different executables on different platforms, the **program** attribute can be qualified for specific platforms like this: